 As a Vice President with a deep knowledge of project management, Jordann can adapt to each clients specific and individual complexities and nuances by helping to set and dominate each engagements’ goals.
 Jordann manages all objectives and helps navigate the process of community engagement, lease and space negotiations, acquisitions, and management of the design and construction processes.
 Jordann’s role is to aide each client in making smart decisions within budgetary and timeline constraints.

-Jordann has a bachelor’s degree in Family at Human Services (Family Studies) with a focus in Human Studies in the Non-Profit Sector from Towson University.
+Jordann has a bachelor’s degree in Family at Human Services (Family Studies) with a focus in Human Studies in the Non-Profit Sector from Towson University, where she currently serves on the Towson University Alumni Association Board.
 Jordann is a Howard County native, but a current and longtime resident of Baltimore City with her fiancé, Patrick.